angular/angular/aio/content/guide/universal.md

 To get started, install these packages.

  * `@angular/platform-server` - Universal server-side components.
- * `@nguniversal/module-map-ngfactory-loader` - For handling lazy-loading in the context of a server-render.
+ * `@nguniversal/module-map-ngfactory-loader` - For handling lazy-loading in the context of a server-render
- * `@nguniversal/express-engine` - An express engine for Universal applications.
+ * `@nguniversal/express-engine` - An express engine for Universal applications
  * `ts-loader` - To transpile the server application
+ * `webpack-cli` - To run Webpack directly for bundling the server app

 Install them with the following commands:

 <code-example format="." language="bash">
-npm install --save @angular/platform-server @nguniversal/module-map-ngfactory-loader ts-loader @nguniversal/express-engine
+npm install --save @angular/platform-server @nguniversal/module-map-ngfactory-loader @nguniversal/express-engine ts-loader webpack-cli
 </code-example>

 {@a transition}